harvesthill/reddit-wiki-archive/steroids/compounds/trestolone.md

 [Comparison of 7α-methyl-19-nortestosterone effectiveness alone or combined with progestins on androgen receptor mediated-transactivation](https://rep.bioscientifica.com/view/journals/rep/143/2/211.xml)

-&gt; Suppression of gonadotropin secretion with exogenously administered testosterone and therefore testicular activity is important for hormone-based male contraception approach.
+> Suppression of gonadotropin secretion with exogenously administered testosterone and therefore testicular activity is important for hormone-based male contraception approach.
-&gt;
+>
-&gt; In this regard, MENT when administered to healthy men leads to gonadotropin suppression and inhibition of spermatogenesis making it potentially useful as a male contraceptive (von Eckardstein et al. 2003).
+> In this regard, MENT when administered to healthy men leads to gonadotropin suppression and inhibition of spermatogenesis making it potentially useful as a male contraceptive (von Eckardstein et al. 2003).
-&gt;
+>
-&gt;In the case of testosterone, combination with gonadotropin-inhibiting agents such as progestins results in a more effective formulation for spermatogenic suppression than testosterone alone (Bebb et al. 1996).
+>In the case of testosterone, combination with gonadotropin-inhibiting agents such as progestins results in a more effective formulation for spermatogenic suppression than testosterone alone (Bebb et al. 1996).
-&gt;
+>
-&gt;Recently,  Walton et al. (2007) showed that combination of MENT with a progestin resulted in rapid inhibition of spermatogenesis similar to the combined testosterone formulation and pointed out the importance of the synthetic progestin dose over the androgen dose in improving spermatogenesis suppression.
+>Recently,  Walton et al. (2007) showed that combination of MENT with a progestin resulted in rapid inhibition of spermatogenesis similar to the combined testosterone formulation and pointed out the importance of the synthetic progestin dose over the androgen dose in improving spermatogenesis suppression.
-&gt;
+>
-&gt; However, **subjects treated with four MENT implants exhibited higher and longer spermatogenesis suppression than subjects treated with two MENT implants plus two ENG implants** (Walton et al. 2007).
+> However, **subjects treated with four MENT implants exhibited higher and longer spermatogenesis suppression than subjects treated with two MENT implants plus two ENG implants** (Walton et al. 2007).
-&gt;
+>
-&gt;Four MENT implants induced azoospermia or severe oligozoospermia (sperm count &lt;1×10^6/ml) in 82% and 100% of subjects during the first and second 6-month periods of treatment respectively.
+>Four MENT implants induced azoospermia or severe oligozoospermia (sperm count <1×10^6/ml) in 82% and 100% of subjects during the first and second 6-month periods of treatment respectively.
 Thus, during the last 6 months of treatment, **MENT alone was as effective as testosterone undecanoate plus NET enanthate** administered at 8-week intervals.

 * [7α-Methyl-19-nortestasterone (MENT): The optimal androgen for male contraception and replacement therapy](https://www.researchgate.net/publication/12468041_7a-Methyl-19-nortestasterone_MENT_The_optimal_androgen_for_male_contraception_and_replacement_therapy)